Five Famous Whistleblowers & Some You Haven’t Heard Of

 Daniel Ellsberg

-Daniel Ellsberg is another whistleblower in the list of most famous whistleblowers who leaked classified documents to the press.
+Daniel Ellsberg is another whistleblower in the list of well known whistleblowers who leaked classified documents to the press.
 In 1971, Ellsberg, who had worked as a military analyst for the US government, leaked the Pentagon Papers, a classified report on US involvement in the Vietnam War, to the New York Times and other newspapers.

 Ellsberg’s actions were illegal, and he faced charges under the Espionage Act.
 However, the case against him was ultimately dismissed due to government misconduct in the investigation.
 Ellsberg’s case is an important example of the role that the media can play in bringing whistleblower disclosures to the public.